 Post-Infinite Crisis: Earth-3

 On the new Earth-3, another Ultraman appeared, who was leader of the Crime Society of America.
 The Society was recruited by Monarch to join his army, and though Ultraman often thought he should be second-in-command of the army, Lord Havok pointed out that it was he who had the brains and experience to lead, not Ultraman.
 Ultraman sometimes questioned Havok's decisions but followed his orders nonetheless.
 During the battle on Earth-51, Ultraman spotted the Challengers From Beyond and drove his fist through the back of the Earth-51 Batman's head, killing him instantly.
 Kyle Rayner used his power ring to toss Ultraman away from the area.
 When Monarch's suit was ripped open during his battle with Superman-Prime, an enormous blast went off and blew up the Earth-51 universe.
-Ultraman and the Crime Society have been missing since and are presumed dead.
+Ultraman and the Crime Society were presumed killed.

 Brave and the Bold: Antimatter Universe